syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 1. Ctrl+Click

-   During single click, any existing items in the selection list be cleared, and only the item that is clicked recently be there in the selection list.
+   During single click, any existing item in the selection list be cleared, and only the item clicked recently is there in the selection list.
 To avoid cleaning the old selected item, Ctrl key must be on hold when clicking.

 2. Selection rectangle / Rubber band selection

-   Clicking and dragging on the diagram area allows to create a rectangular region.
-And the elements that are covered under the rectangular region will be selected at the end.
+   Clicking and dragging the Diagram area allows to create a rectangular region.
+The elements that are covered under the rectangular region are selected at the end.

-Multiple selected elements will be visually represented as shown below.
+Multiple selected elements are visually represented as shown.

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img2.png" %}

 ### Select/Unselect elements programmatically

-The client side methods `addSelection`, `clearSelection` and `removeSelection` help to select/unselect elements at runtime.
-Following code snippet illustrates how to select/unselect an item through programmatically.
+The client side methods `addSelection`, `clearSelection` and `removeSelection` help select/unselect elements at runtime.
+The following code example illustrates how to select/unselect an item through programmatically.

 {% highlight js %}

     var diagram = $("#DiagramContent").ejDiagram("instance");
     var node = diagram.findNode("node1");

-    //Select an element
+    //Selects an element
     diagram.addSelection(node);

-    //Clear the current selection
+    //Clears the current selection
     diagram.clearSelection();

-    //Unselect a particular object
+    //Unselects a particular object
     diagram.removeSelection(node);

 {% endhighlight %}

-You can get the current selected items from the `children` collection of `selectedItems` property of diagram model.
+You can get the current selected items from the `children` collection of `selectedItems` property of the Diagram model.
-The client side method `updateSelector` helps you to change the size, position and rotation angle of the selected elements at runtime.
-Following code snippets illustrates how to read the selected items and how to update the position, size and rotation angle.
+The client side method `updateSelector` helps you to change the size, position, and rotation angle of the selected elements at runtime.
+The following code example illustrates how to read the selected items and how to update the position, size, and rotation angle.

 {% highlight js %}

     var diagram = $("#DiagramContent").ejDiagram("instance");

-    //update the size, position and rotateAngle of selected elements.
+    //Updates the size, position and rotateAngle of selected elements.

     diagram.updateSelector({
         offsetX: 200,